carstenbauer/MonteCarlo.jl/docs/src/index.md

-# Documentation
+# Introduction

-This is a package for numerically simulating physical systems in Julia.
-The purpose of this package is to supply efficient Julia implementations of Monte Carlo flavors for the study of physical models of spins, bosons and/or fermions.
-Examples that ship with the package are
+**MonteCarlo.jl** is a Julia software library for the simulation of physical models by means of the Markov Chain Monte Carlo technique.
+The package implements classical and quantum Monte Carlo flavors which can be used to study spin systems, interacting fermions, and boson-fermion mixtures.

+### Included models:

-* Ising spin model simulated by Monte Carlo
+* Ising model
+* Attractive Hubbard model

+### Included Monte Carlo flavors

-* Fermionic Hubbard model simulated by variants of determinant quantum Monte Carlo
+* Classical Monte Carlo
+* Determinant Quantum Monte Carlo (also known as auxiliary field Monte Carlo)

+### Included lattices

+* Cubic lattices (chain, square, cube, ...)
+* Any ALPS lattice

 ## Installation

-To install the package execute the following command in the REPL:
+MonteCarlo.jl hasn't been released yet.
+To install the package execute the following command in the Julia REPL:
 ```julia
 Pkg.clone("https://github.com/crstnbr/MonteCarlo.jl")
 ```